NBCNeo/NBCNeo/README.md

 <br/>
 Backpacking around the world to explore its wonders, I have gained an appreciation for the role of technology at enhancing human lives.
 And, I want to play a part in that enhancement.
 That's all.

-As a software developer, I love exploring the cutting edge of what exists, and for that, I have mastered the art of learning.
+As a software developer, I love exploring the cutting edge of what exists, and learn the latest technologies.
 <br/>
 As a product manager, I aspire to build products that are accessible to all, and that help solve the most pressing issues we face as a generation.

 **More about me:**